 I've been shooting with my Fujifilm X-Pro2 for nearly two years.
 Shortly after receiving the camera I wrote a blog post titled: "Fujifilm X-Pro2 Initial Settings," and that was also the last time I took a deep dive into the entirety of the camera's menu system.

 During the past few months there have been several occasions where I was seeing the photograph, but struggling with capturing what I was seeing.
 It seemed to be a case of technology getting in the way of the creative.
 Something that I never experienced before with the X-Pro2.

-So did I change or did the camera?
+Did I change or did the camera?
 I felt myself falling out of love with the camera, but I wasn't ready to get divorced.
-The X-Pro2 is still a top of the line camera and I see no reason to leave, so maybe I just need a little marriage counseling.
+The X-Pro2 is still a top of the line camera and I see no reason to leave; maybe I just need a little marriage counseling.
 A reset button.

 So with that in mind, I reset the camera to its factory defaults.
 A fresh start.
 Next, I opened the manual and went through every setting as if I had just purchased the camera.
 Lastly, I revisited that blog post from 2016 and compared those settings to what I had just done.
 Surprisingly, they matched up, with only one exception.
 I now use both Electronic Shutter (ES) and Mechanical Shutter (MS) depending on the situation.
 Most notably when using an electronic remote cable release, the camera must be set to MS.

 There is no need to run through the initial settings again, you can go back and read them, however, I do want to talk about some choices I made that weren't available in 2016 when I wrote that initial blog post.